pgilstru/startup/README.md

 For this deliverable, I applied the final styles to the application, giving it its finished look.

-- **Header, footer, and main content body**: Maintain a consistent appearance across all pages including login and registration pages.
-Includes proper alignment and spacing, and as more items are added the main content body will grow until scrolling is required.
+- [x] **Header, footer, and main content body**: Maintain a consistent appearance across all pages including login and registration pages.
+Includes proper alignment and spacing, and as more items are added the main content body will vertically grow until scrolling is required.
-- **Navigation elements**: Simple yet satisfying design for best user experiences.
+- [x] **Navigation elements**: Simple yet satisfying design for best user experiences.
+These will only appear when a user is logged in, not necessary otherwise.
-- **Responsive design**: Utilize media queries to ensure a clean and consistent display on all windows and devices.
+- [x] **Responsive design**: Utilize media queries to ensure a clean and consistent display on all windows and devices.
-- **Application elements**: Utilize contrasting colors to verify easy to read material, and use appropriate whitespace that is visually satisfying.
+- [x] **Application elements**: Utilize contrasting colors to verify easy to read material, and use appropriate whitespace that is visually satisfying.
-- **Application text content**: Use consistent text size and fonts for visual appeal and consistency.
+- [x] **Application text content**: Use consistent text size and fonts for visual appeal and consistency.
-- **Application images**: The logo image fits well and looks like it belongs with proper margins.
+- [x] **Application images**: The logo image fits well and looks like it belongs with proper margins.

 ## JavaScript Usage Specifics